-3. Did your agency successfully post all four quarterly reports for Fiscal Year 2018?
+3. Did your agency successfully post all four quarterly reports for Fiscal Year 2019?

-Yes, OGE successfully posted all four quarterly reports for Fiscal Year 2018.
+Yes, OGE successfully posted all four quarterly reports for Fiscal Year 2019.

-4. If your agency did not successfully post all quarterly reports, with information appearing on FOIA.gov, please explain why and provide your agency's plan for ensuring that such reporting is successful in Fiscal Year 2019.
+4. If your agency did not successfully post all quarterly reports, with information appearing on FOIA.gov, please explain why and provide your agency's plan for ensuring that such reporting is successful in Fiscal Year 2020.

 5. The FOIA Improvement Act of 2016 requires all agencies to post the raw statistical data used to compile their Annual FOIA Reports.
-Please provide the link to this posting for your agency's Fiscal Year 2017 Annual FOIA Report and, if available, for your agency's Fiscal Year 2018 Annual FOIA Report.
+Please provide the link to this posting for your agency's Fiscal Year 2018 Annual FOIA Report and, if available, for your agency's Fiscal Year 2019 Annual FOIA Report.

 The raw statistical data used to compile the Annual FOIA Reports is available here.
-Specifically, the raw statistical data used to compile the 2017 Annual FOIA Report is available here, and the raw statistical data used to compile the 2018 Annual FOIA Report is available here.
+Specifically, the raw statistical data used to compile the 2018 Annual FOIA Report is available here, and the raw statistical data used to compile the 2019 Annual FOIA Report is available here, and the raw statistical data used to compile the 2019 Annual FOIA Report is available here.